Instant Runoff Voting and the Reinforcement Paradox: Results under various models

-For the PL paradox to occur, it is easily seen that $C$ must be the centrist candidate.
-In this case, $C$ is again likely to be on the upward slope of the larger peak in the 1D Bimodal Weighted model (and hence $Z$ is likely to be larger) than in the 1D Bimdodal model.
-So the probability of the PL paradox occurring is greater in the nonsymmetric case than the symmetric.
+For the plurality loser (PL) paradox to occur, it is easily seen that $C$ must be the central candidate.
+In this case, $C$ is again likely to be on the upward slope of the larger peak in the 1D Bimodal Weighted model (and hence $Z$ is likely to be larger) than in the 1D Bimodal model.
+So the probability of the plurality loser (PL) paradox occurring is greater in the nonsymmetric case than the symmetric.

 Under all three 1D spatial models, the probability of a double paradox (both RU and PL) is extremely small as it is rare for both $Y$ and $Z$ to be sufficiently large simultaneously.